 Editor’s Note: Derivation of KECS needs to be revisited to be in-line with AKMA KAF derivation.

-Step 2B: Optionally the EEC establish a TLS session with the ECS, to secure the communication.
+Step 2B: EEC establish a TLS session with the ECS, to secure the communication.
+TLS shall be used to provide integrity protection, replay protection and confidentiality protection for EDGE-4 interface

-Step 2C-2J: Then the UE initiates the service provisioning procedure with the ECS (as specified in clause 8.3 in TS 23.558 [2]).
+Step 2C-2J: Then, the UE initiates the service provisioning procedure with the ECS (as specified in clause 8.3 in TS 23.558 [2]).
 ECS is Application Function (AF) for the AAnF [TS 33.535].
 The UE includes the AKMA Key ID and also generates MAC-I over the request message using the key KECS to prove its authenticity.
 The ECS contacts the AAnF (using AKMA key ID) to obtain the corresponding key KECS (KAF) of the UE.
 The key KECS is used by the ECS to verify the MAC-I and then provide the response.
-If the UE is authorised to access the EES, then the ECS generates and provide the access token to the UE in a secure way (the access token is encrypted using the KECS).
+If the UE is authorised to access the EES, then the ECS generates and provides the access token to the UE in a secure way (the access token is encrypted using the KECS).

 Editor’s Note: Calculation of MAC-I needs to be detailed.